Carniverous19/helium_analysis_tools/README.md

  - **bcns**: This is the number of beacons transmitted within the specified block range The remaining columns are the same as the above table for the block interval instead of date.

-#### beacon details
+#### Beacon details

-The detailed beacon report will list each beacon transmitted from the reference hotspot.
+A detailed beacon report will list each beacon transmitted from the reference hotspot.

-to run the detailed `beacons` report run the same command but specify the `-d` or `--details` flag:
+To run a detailed `beacons` report, use the `-d` or `--details` flag:

     python3 beacon_reports.py -x beacons --address {hotspot address} --details